lilli-mcnally/luna-beauty/README.md

 I wanted to add a couple of the shade to the product page, and then a third circle with the number of how many more shades availble there are.
 I tried to use `forloop.counter` in Django templating - as suggested in a [Stack Overflow](https://stackoverflow.com/questions/8659560/django-template-increment-the-value-of-a-variable) post, but I couldn't see an easy way to set a variable, then use `+=1` while iterating through the shades.
 Instead, I used `{% if forloop.first or forloop.last %}` to show two example shades.
 I also found a very interesting page on [Pypi](https://pypi.org/project/django-mathfilters/) that explained Django Math Filters.
 I was able to use Math Filters to subtract 2 from the length of the shades array, to show the user how many more shades Luna Beauty offers in for that product.

+#### Footer

+Most of my pages fill the page and push the footer to the bottom.
+However, after creating the Profile App I realised my footer was not sticking to the bottom of the page, regardless of the content height.
+I added a div with a class of "content" and used the [CSS Tricks](https://css-tricks.com/couple-takes-sticky-footer/) website to make sure my footer would stay at the very bottom of any page.

 ## Unfixed Bugs

 There are no unfixed bugs to my knowledge.